 For each fragment file, a number of other files may be produced by the compiler; let foo.bet be a BETA fragment.
-Then foo.ast or foo.astL contains the abstract syntax tree representation of the compiled source code for big-endian and little-endian architectures, respectively.
-The AST files are used by many tools in the Mjølner BETA System.
+Then

-• foo.1st contains information about possible syntactic and static semantic errors.
+Listfiles • foo.lst contains information about possible syntactic and static semantic errors.
 If such errors occur, then the file contains a pretty-print of the fragment with an indication of the error(s).
 See section 7 for further information about error handling.
-Possible semantic error messages are listed in appendix A.

-- foo...s contains the generated assembly code for the compiled source code4.
+Possible semantic error messages are listed in appendix A. • foo.ast or foo.astL contains the abstract syntax tree representation of the compiled source code for big-endian and little-endian architectures, respectively.
+The AST files are used by many tools in the Mjølner System.
+Abstract syntax tree files • foos contains the generated assembly code for the compiled source code 5 .
 Assembly files are located in subdirectories named according to the machine type, to which the source code has been compiled.
-Currently, the directories sun4, sun4s, hpux9mc, hpux9pa, nti, linux, sgi, and mac can be created.
+Currently, the directories sun4s, hpux9pa, nti, linux, sgi, and ppcmac can be created.
 These directories are automatically created by the compiler, if not present already.
-The assembly file is usually deleted by the compiler after assembly. - foo.o contains the object code generated by the assembler.
-Like foo.s, this file is placed in a subdirectory. - foo..db contains information used by the debugger Valhalla when debugging the foo fragment.
+The assembly file is usually deleted by the compiler after assembly.
+Assembler files • foo.o contains the object code generated by the assembler.
+Like foos, this file is placed in a subdirectory.
+Object files • foo. db contains information used by the debugger Valhalla when debugging the foo fragment.
 See [MIA 92-12].
-Like foo..s, this file is placed in a subdirectory. - foo..gs and foo..go are generated instead of foo..s and foo..o if foo is compiled with debug info on.
-This is a temporary solution and these files will not be generated in a future release of the compiler.

-The above list of files is generated for each fragment group that is included in a program.
-In addition, the following two files are generated for each program:

-- foo containing the executable code for the program. - foo..job containing directives for assembly and linking.
-Like foo..s, this file is placed in a subdirectory.
+Like foos, this file is placed in a subdirectory.
+Debug files The ab gram. bove list of files is generated for each fragment group that is included in a pro- In addition, the following two files are generated for each program: • foo containing the executable code for the program.
+Executable • foojob containing directives for assembly and linking.
+Like foos, this file is placed in a subdirectory.
 This file is usually deleted by the compiler after linking.
+Job file For so me implementations (e.g. Windows NT) other extensions than \ldots and \ldots may

-For some implementations (e.g. Windows NT) other extensions than ..s and .o may be used.
+For some implementations (e.g. Windows NT) other extensions than \ldots and \ldots n be used.